roman-right/beanie-fastapi-demo/articles/eng.md

 </details>

-`find_all` method tells everything about self just with the name. `find_many` is simple too.
-It uses PyMongo's query as the argument to filter the documents.
+The `find_all` method tells everything about itself by name only. `find_many` is also simple.
+It takes PyMongo's query as an argument to filter the documents.

 ### Aggregations

-And finally, I want to show, how to make aggregations with Beanie.
+And finally, I want to show how to create aggregations with Beanie.
 In this example, I'll calculate how many notes I have per tag name.

 ```python
 class AggregationResponseItem(BaseModel):